gillesbourgeat/TheliaSession/Readme.md

 # Thelia Session

-This module allows to change the session storing of Thelia.
+This module allows to change the session storage of Thelia.
 - [x] Memcached

 ## Installation